Chou Tai-ying: Overseas career

+International career

-She was the captain of Chinese Taipei women's national football team at the inaugural 1991 FIFA Women's World Cup.
-The team reached the quarter finals before being beaten 7–0 by eventual winners United States.
+Chou was the captain of the Chinese Taipei women's national football team at the inaugural 1991 FIFA Women's World Cup.
+The team reached the quarter-finals before being beaten 7–0 by the eventual winners the United States.

+She retired from her playing career following the 1994 Asian Games.

+Coaching career

-In 2005, Chou took over as the head coach of Chinese Taipei women's national football team.
+In 2005, Chou took over as the head coach of the Chinese Taipei women's national football team.